Tape/peloton-app/DESIGN.md

 ## UI/UX

 Below is a simple outline for the design of the page, aspirationally.
 More detail can be added in the form of mockups at to be added at a later date.
+Mockups are currently being created in Penpot.

 - Header
   - Home